steevessaillant/SimpleCRM/README.md

 # SimpleCRM
-BDD/TDD implementation with XUnit (GWT plugin)
+BDD/TDD implementation with XUnit (GWT plugin) NO Jest version 1.0.0 of web.

 This is BDD / TDD double loop with full build pipeline (GitHUbActions)